Vignesh-Ramesh/xgboost-alzheimers-demo/README.md

-# eXtreme Gradient Boosting for Alzheimer’s Disease CSF Biomarker Discovery
+# Gradient Boosted Trees for Alzheimer’s Disease CSF Biomarker Discovery
-Justin Taylor

 We use predictors from a Washington University study to predict Alzheimer's disease status with a gradient-boosted tree model.
 The data can be found in the AppliedPredictiveModeling package.
-The caret and xgboost packages were used to train a model and make predictions.
+The caret and xgboost packages were employed to train a model and make predictions.

 To view the compiled report, clone this repository.